-So far some of my favorites have been Pineapple Salsa, Apricot Salsa and Cantaloupe Salsa, but Mango and Citrus salsas will always be my favorite favorites.
+So far some of my favorites have been Pineapple Salsa, Watermelon Salsa and Cantaloupe Salsa, but Mango and Citrus salsas will always be my favorite favorites.
 If you love salsa as much as I do, try some of these others, and then come up with some of your own!

 - Don’t make this much more than an hour or so before serving.
 Like all salsas, it will wilt and the fruit will get a little mushy.
 An hour is the optimal amount of time for the flavors to meld and the juices to start flowing.
 Longer than that and the salsa will slowly start to lose its fresh appearance.